wustlcse237sp20/project-personal-planner-plus/README.md

     - Note: On Mac, you may receive [an error message](./Resources/Error_Message.png), which can be disregarded

 ## Instructions
-- Events can be added by pressing the "a" key
-    - (Note: the display does not currently refresh after adding an event; to see an event after it's been added, exit and re-run the program.)
 - Events are deleted by selecting and pressing backspace

 ## What user stories were completed this iteration?